ritua2/IPT/README.md

 The IPT web portal code can be easily customized for building new gateways (web-portals) for providing both interactive and batch computing modes.

-The assets related to the previous version of IPT web are available at the following links: https://github.com/ritua2/ipt-web https://bitbucket.org/jstubbs/ipt-web/src
+The assets related to the previous version of IPT web portal are available at the following links: https://github.com/ritua2/ipt-web https://bitbucket.org/jstubbs/ipt-web/src